M66B/FairEmail/FAQ.md

 X-Google-Original-From: Somebody <somebody+extra@example.org>
 ```

-This means that the edited sender address was automatically being replaced by a validated address before sending the message.
+This means that the edited sender address was automatically replaced by a validated address before sending the message.

 Note that this is independent of receiving messages.